makrai/notes/bamler17-dynamic-embed.md

 * Figure 4 visualizes the smoothness of the trajectories
  * histograms of the Euclidean distances ||u it − u i,t+δ ||
- * In our model, a directed motion.
-In contrast, both
+ * In our model, a directed motion
- * baseline models show fluctuations of n ± ij,t
+ * hE both baseline models show fluctuations of n ± ij,t
    * Initialization schemes alone have a minor effect on smoothness
-* skip-gram smoothing (DSG-S) may diffuse information into the past (see ”presidential” to ”clinton-trump” in Fig. 5)
+* skip-gram smoothing (DSG-S) may diffuse information into the past (see ”presidential” to ”clinton-trump” in Fig 5)

 ## Quantitative [predictive]